Using video calls to meet your solicitor

 - Mortgage statement for the mortgage accounting year just ended

 All items in List B must show your current address.
-We can normally only accept original documents, not photocopies.

 It helps to have a clear understanding of your case.
 Names and addresses of any other parties involved are important, and it also helps to have accurate dates of when problems began or when you received any correspondence.